Leiomyoma (overview) D21.M4

 This section has been translated automatically.

-In hereditary forms (hereditary multiple leiomyomas of the skin) autosomal-dominantly inherited mutations of the FH gene (fumarate hydratase; gene locus: 1q42.3-43) are detected.
-The FH gene encodes fumarate hydratase, which catalyses the reaction of fumarate to maleate in the citric acid cycle.
-In addition, the gene is ascribed properties as tumour suppressor genes.
+In hereditary forms (hereditary multiple leiomyomas of the skin), autosomal-dominantly inherited mutations of the FH gene (fumarate hydratase gene; gene locus: 1q42.3-43) are detected.
+The FH gene encodes fumarate hydratase, which catalyzes the reaction of fumarate to maleate in the citric acid cycle.
+The gene is also thought to have properties as a tumor suppressor gene.

-Hereditary leiomyomatosis is associated with multiple leiomyomas of the uterus as well as with papillary renal cell carcinoma(hereditary leiomyomatosis with renal cell carcinoma).
+Hereditary leiomyomatosis is associated with multiple leiomyomas of the uterus as well as papillary renal cell carcinomas(hereditary leiomyomatosis with renal cell carcinoma).

 Localization